ninabarzh/broomstick/content/posts/I-How-neo-liberal-policies-deepened-economic-inequality-in-Europe.md

 Inequality in Europe isn’t an unfortunate byproduct—it’s baked into the model.
 But there are signs of fatigue.
 Strikes have returned with force.
 Public ownership is no longer taboo.
 And younger generations, priced out of housing and saddled with debt, are considerably less enchanted by the gospel of free markets.

-That said, don’t expect neoliberalism to vanish in a puff of logic.
+But don’t expect neoliberalism to vanish in a puff of logic.
 It’s resilient, shape-shifting, and well-armed with PR consultants.
 But as Wolff and others argue, change begins with naming the problem.
 Neoliberalism isn’t just bad policy—it’s a framework that protects wealth by extracting it from everything else.

 If we want different outcomes—fairer, saner, more human ones—we’ll need a different framework entirely.
 And maybe, just maybe, a train that runs on time without bankrupting you.